Tr21-53 (pre-war Tr21-84, Haine

 As Fablok works were still under construction, first 36 machines were built by StEG and assembled in Chrzanów.
 They were delivered in two batches, each numbering eighteen examples, and had double serial numbers (StEG 4668/1922 through 4685/1922 and 4711/1923 through 4728/1923, Fablok 1 through 36).
 These locomotives were coupled with Austrian three-axle tenders (kkStB class 156, PKP class 16C11).
 First Tr21 built entirely by Fablok, Tr21-37, was rolled out on February 18, 1924, as the very first steam locomotive built in independent Poland.
 It was followed by further seventeen examples; most of them also had 16C11 tenders, but some were coupled with slightly larger 17C11s.
 In order to speed up deliveries, further orders were placed with Belgian factories Les Ateliers Métallurgiques Bruxelles, Ateliers de Tubize (Tr21-55 through 74, 1939/1924 through 1958/1924) and Usines et Foundries de Haine St. Pierre (Tr21-75 through 94, 1385/1924 through 1404/1924).
 Belgian engines differed in many details from their predecessors.
 Driver’s cab was similar to that of heavier Ty23, then entering production, steam throttle drive was modified and double smoke-box door, typical for Austrian engines, was replaced by more common, slightly convex round door with central lock.
 These locomotives were coupled with larger four-axle 22D23 tenders, also designed for the Ty23.
 Engines from Tr21-95 onwards were built by Fablok and basically corresponded to the Belgian variant, although during the production run some modifications were introduced.
 This type remained in production until December 1925, when 148 machines had been supplied by four manufacturers.

 Tr21s were initially assigned to PKP regional managements in Warsaw and Katowice.
 During service tests, performed in February 1924, Tr21 proved capable of hauling a 1500-tonne draft at 40 km/h, which was found satisfactory.
 With increasing weight of freight trains and mounting supplies of heavy Ty23s they were relegated to secondary lines and switching.
 In-service modifications included gas lighting instead of kerosene lamps and fitting Metcalfe-Friedmann exhaust-steam injectors in older examples (from Tr21-55 onwards they were fitted as standard).
-In 1939, all 148 Tr21s were in service; the majority of them (121) fell into German hands and were impressed into DRG as class 5639-40 (service numbers 56 3901 through 56 4018, three were not re-numbered).
-Fourteen engines, mostly those sent eastwards with evacuation trains, were taken over by the Soviets.
-Further two ended up in Lithuania; they were impressed into LG service as class P9.2 and numbered 251 (Tr21-46) and 252 (Tr21-76) and fell into Soviet hands after annexation of Lithuania in 1940.
-Information on eleven examples is lacking.
+In 1939, all 148 Tr21s were in service; the majority of them (118) fell into German hands and were impressed into DRG as class 5639-40 (service numbers 56 3901 through 56 4018).
+28 engines, mostly those sent eastwards with evacuation trains, were taken over by the Soviets.
+Further two ended up in Lithuania; they were impressed into LG service as class P9.2 and numbered 251 (Tr21-46) and 252 (Tr21-76); most probably they fell into Soviet hands after annexation of Lithuania in 1940.
 In the Soviet service, Tr21s retained their original designations (TP21 in Russian script) and service numbers.
 According to PNPP, eighteen were converted to the 1524 mm gauge and sent to Kazakhstan after German assault in June 1941, never to return.
-If this information is correct, at least some of eleven examples for which no information is available must have been impressed into service with NKPS.
-Nine Soviet Tr21s were later captured by Germans and eight were impressed into service as 56 4019 through 56 4026 (the ninth one, Tr21-76, was not repaired).
-Six DRG engines were later captured by the Soviets.
+Nine Soviet Tr21s were later captured by Germans and eight were impressed into service as 56 4019 through 56 4026 (the ninth one, Tr21-76, probably taken over from LG in 1940, was not repaired).
+Five DRG engines were later captured by the Soviets.

-In all, 104 locomotives of this type returned to Poland after the war and 95 were impressed into PKP service, the last of them being pre-war Tr21-72 (DRG 56 3959, Tubize 1956/1924), taken over from DR in September 1955.
+In all, 104 locomotives of this type returned to Poland after the war and given new PKP service numbers, the last of them being pre-war Tr21-72 (DRG 56 3959, Tubize 1956/1924), taken over from DR in September 1955.
 Withdrawal of these engines started in earnest in late 1960s and last of them survived in service until 1974.
 Only one has been preserved.
 Tr21-84 (Haine St.Pierre 1394/1924) was captured in September 1939 by the Soviets and later fell into German hands; impressed into DRG as 56 4025, it was taken over by ÖBB in 1945 and passed over to MPS in May 1947, to be returned to PKP almost immediately.
 Re-numbered Tr21-53, it can be now seen at the Zduńska Wola Karsznice depot.
-Unfortunately Tr21-37, the very first locomotive built in Poland, was never returned; also captured by the Soviets and later impressed into DRG as 56 4021, it was kept by DB, written off in March 1951 and scrapped.
+Unfortunately Tr21-37, the very first locomotive built in Poland, was never returned; also captured by the Soviets and later impressed into DRG as 56 4021, it was kept by DB, written off in December 1951 and scrapped.

 Main technical data